XSansa7/DepthMap/README.md

 Predicting Depth with a Multi-Scale Deep Network

-main.lua: source code of the optimized model code in ‘experiment’ : experiements in the model architecture and hyper-parameters. code in ‘utils’: helper code (e.g., data preprocessing, depth map visualization)
+main.lua: source code of the optimized model. code in ‘experiment’ : experiements in the model architecture and hyper-parameters. code in ‘utils’: helper code (e.g., data preprocessing, depth map visualization)